PHOTOS OF COMMON THAILAND SNAKES – Venomous and Non-venomous

 [ click to join for free and get your copy now]

-The Russell’s Viper or Chain Viper, Daboia viper snakes kill more people across the globe than any other snake.
+The Russel’s Viper or Chain Viper, Daboia viper snakes kill more people across the globe than any other snake.
 Their fangs are long, strong, and permit a lot of venom to be transferred in an instant.

 ONE OF THE COMPLICATIONS OF A BITE FROM THIS SNAKE IS THAT A MAN’S TESTICLES MAY SHRIVEL (testicular atrophy), AND THERE MAY BE A LOSS OF PUBIC HAIR.

-3 YEARS AFTER THE BITE!
+Even 3 Years AFTER THE BITE!

 (Source – WHO – World Health Organization publication, “Guidelines for the Clinical Management of Snake bites in the South-East Asia Region.”)
 Here is an abstract from a paper written on the topic.

 Needless to say, this is NOT a snake you want to be bitten by.